mk4001/VE-Display/README.md

 ## Known Limitations

 - iOS may suspend BLE scanning when the iPhone screen is off.
-- Orion XS output current is estimated, not decoded from a confirmed dedicated output-current field.
+- Orion XS output current is not decoded from a confirmed dedicated output-current field.
 - Only the devices listed above have been verified with real logs so far.
 - Additional Victron devices may work if they use already-supported Instant Readout record types, but they should be validated with real BLE logs before being listed as supported.